websanova/larapost/README.md

 Best way to get a sense of the options is to just publish the config and take a look.

+## Meta

+Many of the tags for display items on a page can be overwritten in any controller method by simply setting the variable in the data associated with the view.
+Current options are.

+### Meta

+* img
+* keywords
+* description
+* title
+* type
+* slug

+We will try to use appropriate defaults wherever we can.

 ## Themes